kittykg/ADVOCadO/README.md

   - Day 15 -- 2D array moving boxes?
 NOPE 🙃

-  - Day 16 -- Dijkstra?
+  - Day 16, 18 -- Dijkstra?
 I don't want to 🙃

+  - Day 20 -- I don't want to 🙃

+- Maybe???
+If I have time

+  - Day 14 part 2 -- checking 🎄, not sure I want to do it lol

+  - Day 17 -- might be doable

 **2023**: